Parts of the knife:

 Seeding Tomato:

--next, place the tomato on the cutting board and slice it crosswise using the serrated knife or chef's knife.
+-using the paring knife, cut a circle around the stem and pull it ou-next, place the tomato on the cutting board and slice it crosswise using the serrated knife or chef's knife.

 -pick up a tomato half and hold the cut side over the bowl.